CivicActions/ssp-toolkit/docs/controls/CM.md

 #### CivicActions Responsibility

 CivicActions tests and validates changes to the system before implementing the changes in production.
-Changes are documented as comments in the git source code version control system.
-Any changes made to LINCS are first captured in a separate development branch of git that is used to create a pull request, which is reviewed for quality control before being merged into the master branch of the repository.
+Changes are documented as code and comments in the git source code version control system.
+Any changes made to system are first captured in a separate development branch of git that is used to create a pull request, which is reviewed for quality and security control before being merged into the master branch of the repository.

-#### Amazon Web Services (AWS) US-East/West control support

-Before deployment to production, the code in the master branch of the repository is deployed to a staging server hosted by AWS where it the code changes are reviewed again.
-After all code changes have been reviewed and tested on the staging server, the code release is presented to the CCB for approval before the code is tagged for release and deployed to the production server.